Around the world, people give up time, money, and energy every day to improve the lives of others.

 Reciprocal altruism states that adaptations “providing benefits to non-relatives can evolve as long as the delivery of the benefits is reciprocated at some point in the future” (Buss, 2014).

-The theory of reciprocal altruism and its biological underpinnings help explain why animals are motivated to help those to which they are not related.
+The theory of reciprocal altruism and its biological underpinnings help explain why animals are motivated to help those to whom they are not related.

 Such behavior is likely to be repaid down the line and is therefore extremely valuable as it benefits both animals.